adambard/learnxinyminutes-docs/javascript.html.markdown

 // Array indices start at zero. myArray[1]; // = 45

+// Arrays are mutable and of variable length. myArray.push("World");
+myArray.length; // = 4

 // JavaScript's objects are equivalent to 'dictionaries' or 'maps' in other
 // languages: an unordered collection of key-value pairs. var myObj = {key1: "Hello", key2: "World"};